a-yee/P112/docs/draft.md

     \label{fig:spatial_chirp}
 \end{figure}

 Figure \ref{fig:spatial_chirp} allows us to determine the frequency in the left, low frequency, and right, high frequency, regions.
 34 troughs were counted between pixels 50-250, resulting in a 34/200 = 0.17 cycles per pixel frequency in the left half of the fence.
 The right, aliased, half of the fence had about 35 troughs from pixels 250 -350 resulting in a frequency equal to 35/100 = 0.35 cycles per pixel.
 This “Spatial Chirp,” or change in frequency across a space, is clear here, as the frequency nearly doubles.[^1]  Our original image had a high enough sampling rate, so the high frequency portions of the image were properly displayed without aliasing.
 In the downsampled version of the original image, the sampling rate was halved, and wasn’t large enough to display the high frequency portions of the image without aliasing.
-The sampling theorem supports this understanding, as our input signal (fence posts’) frequency becomes greater than 2 times our sampling rate, or the Nyquist Rate.
+The sampling theorem supports this understanding, as our input signal (fence posts’) frequency becomes greater than 2 times our sampling rate.

 [^1]: Backround information from: http://frog.gatech.edu/Pubs/Gu-SpatialChirp-OptComm-2004.pdf, "Spatial chirp in ultrafast optics" by Gu, Akturk, Trebino.